 The tech stack audit checklist

-The questions we run before recommending a single tool — so you can pressure-test whether your stack is helping or quietly taxing the business.
+The questions we run before recommending a single tool, so you can pressure-test whether your stack is helping or quietly taxing the business.

 Before we recommend a platform, CMS, or integration, we run the same audit across what you already have.
 This checklist puts that process in your hands.

-It covers the five places stacks go wrong: tools nobody owns, data that can't be trusted, integrations held together with tape, security gaps, and spend that crept up while no one was looking.
+It covers the five places stacks go wrong: tools nobody owns, data that cannot be trusted, integrations held together with tape, security gaps, and spend that crept up while no one was looking.
+Work through it before your next build, migration, or renewal, and you will walk into the decision knowing exactly what to keep, cut, or consolidate.

-1. Ownership — tools nobody owns
+1. Ownership: tools nobody owns

 - Can you name an owner for every tool you pay for?